Simulation to Reality

 • Initial pose matters more: Set it precisely — AMCL needs a good starting estimate on a real robot

-• Costmap inflation: You may need to increase the inflation radius to keep the robot farther from real walls (it can't clip through them!)
+• Costmap inflation: You may need to increase the inflation radius to keep the robot farther from real walls (it cannot clip through them)

 • Recovery behaviors activate more often: The robot may need to spin or back up when it encounters unexpected obstacles